dropseed/pullapprove-support/docs/content/yaml-templates.md

 menu: "sidebar"

 ---
+<div class="pro-required callout"><span class="fa fa-fw fa-level-up"></span> A <a href="https://pullapprove.com/pricing/">pro plan is required</a> to use this feature.</div>

 ## YAML templates

 Templates are a great way to keep the key preferences for your organization in one location, and easily extend them on a per-repo basis.

-Templates are created and managed on pullapprove.com. **You can find edit templates at pullapprove.com/YOUR_ORG** or by clicking your organization name when browsing repos on pullapprove.com.
+Templates are created and managed on pullapprove.com. **You can find edit  at pullapprove.com/YOUR_ORG** or by clicking your organization name when browsing repos on pullapprove.com.

 An example template to contain some general rules for your organization.